aridjayarecipes/cutesrecipes.web.app/content/post/2380-simple-way-to-prepare-homemade-stir-fried-cabbage.md

 1. Fry until the vegetables are reduced for 2 minutes

 Stir-fried cabbage and onions - Before putting the cabbage in the pot, fry the thinly sliced onions for a few minutes, and then follow the written recipe.
-If you&#39;ve never tried stir-fried collard greens and cabbage, you&#39;re in for a treat!
+If you've never tried stir-fried collard greens and cabbage, you're in for a treat!
 With their impressively large leaves, collard greens might not be your first choice of a vegetable to prep on a busy weeknight.
 Super Easy Stir-Fried Cabbage Recipe Allrecipes.
 Heat the vegetable oil in a wok or large skillet over medium heat.

 So that is going to wrap this up with this special food stir-fried cabbage recipe.
 Thanks so much for your time.
 I'm confident that you will make this at home.
 There is gonna be interesting food at home recipes coming up.
 Don't forget to bookmark this page in your browser, and share it to your loved ones, friends and colleague.
 Thank you for reading.
 Go on get cooking!